LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Geometric representation theorem

 We first examine the case of a merging mutation.

-Let $\Sigma$ be the complex of adjacent triangular two-cells of $\Gamma$ involved in the merging mutation and let $\lift{\Sigma}$ be one of its two lifts in a two-covering of the underlying \projectiveplane.
-We consider the set of vertices of $\lift{\Sigma}$ as an arrangement $\Psi$ of oriented pseudolines and we introduce the one-level $\ell$ of the subarrangement $\Psi_0$ composed of the three vertices of the boundary $\partial \lift{\Sigma}$ of $\lift{\Sigma}$ with respect to its unique two-cell $\sigma_0$ with cyclic boundary; note that $\ell$ is by construction a pseudoline and that any pseudoline in $L$ not in $\Psi$ cross $\ell$ in at most three points.
-Figure~\ref{dualityone} depicts the complex $\Sigma$ of a merging mutation, the subarrangement $\Psi_0$ with its cyclic two-cell $\sigma_0$ marked, and the one-level $\ell$ of $\Psi_0$ with respect to $\sigma_0.$
+Let $\Sigma$ be the complex of adjacent triangular two-cells of $\Gamma$ involved in the merging mutation and let $\lift{\Sigma}$ be one of its two lifts in a two-covering of the underlying cross surface.
+We consider the set of vertices of $\lift{\Sigma}$ as an arrangement $\Psi$ of oriented pseudolines and we introduce the subarrangement $\Psi_0$ composed of the three vertices of the boundary $\partial \lift{\Sigma}$ of $\lift{\Sigma}$ and the one level $\ell$ of $\Psi_0$ with respect to its unique two-cell $\sigma_0$ with cyclic boundary; note that $\ell$ is by construction a pseudoline and that any pseudoline in $L$ not in $\Psi$ crosses $\ell$ in at most three points.
+Fig.~\ref{dualityone} depicts the complex $\Sigma$ of a merging mutation, the subarrangement $\Psi_0$ with its cyclic two-cell $\sigma_0$ marked, and the one-level $\ell$ of $\Psi_0$ with respect to $\sigma_0.$